robmarshall/gatsby-gravityforms-component/README.md

 Add the following function as a Lambda function, and add your Gravity Form keys as environment variables (these will be already set if you are using the gatsby-source-gravityforms plugin)

-1. In your projects /src folder, add a folder called "lambda"
+1. Add a folder called "lambda" in your projects /src folder
 2. Create a file inside called "newGfEntry.js"
 3. Copy the code from /examples/lambda/newGfEntry.js into that file
 4. Make sure all environment variables at the top of the code have been updated with yours.